Data Vault 2.0 with dbt

 But first we should clarify how models work in dbt.

-Dbt handles the compilation and execution of models written using SQL and the Jinja macro language.
+This tool handles the compilation and execution of models written using SQL and the Jinja macro language.
 Each model consists of exactly one SQL SELECT statement.
 Jinja code is translated into SQL during compilation.

 This figure shows a simple model in dbt.
 A big advantage of Jinja is the possibility to generate sql programmatically, for example with loops and conditions.
 Also, through the ref() functions, dbt understands the relationships between the models and builds a dependency graph.
 This ensures that the models are built in the correct order and that the data lineage is documented.
+A lineage graph may look like this:

 The materialization of models can be defined at different configuration levels.
 This allows fast prototyping with views and switching to materialized tables if necessary for performance reasons.

-Data Vault 2.0 and macros
+Data Vault 2.0 and Macros

 For example, you could create a macro to generate a hub that gets the source/staging model as an input parameter, as well as the specification of the columns for the business key(s), load date and record source.
 The sql code for the hub is then generated dynamically from this.
 The advantage of this is that a change to the macro would directly affect each individual hub, which greatly improves maintainability.